The Hypocrisy of the Anti-vax Patriot

 Molly didn’t feel particularly patriotic as she said goodbye to her husband, a Navy doctor, early one morning in September.
 He was leaving on his second deployment in nine months, with just four days’ notice (he’d gotten only 36 hours’ notice ahead of his previous operation).
 And although his initial mission had been to the Middle East—on an aircraft carrier as a critical-care physician in case of a COVID-19 outbreak on board—this time he was deploying within the continental United States to support a hospital that was overwhelmed with unvaccinated COVID patients.

 The pandemic had been raging in the United States for almost a year and a half.
 He was leaving behind five children, including his 10-month-old daughter, during a time when support for parents was particularly hard to come by.
 “The civilian world is asking a lot of the military world right now,” Molly sighed.
 “And … really, it’s hard.”
-(I agreed to withhold Molly’s last name, and those of several other military spouses in this story, because the military discourages servicemembers and their families from discussing their deployments with the public.)
+(I agreed to withhold Molly’s last name, and those of several other military spouses in this story, because the military discourages service members and their families from discussing their deployments with the public.)

 Molly’s husband is one of 4,700 military medical personnel who have deployed for COVID-relief purposes since March 2020 (another 5,100 have deployed to aid vaccination efforts).
 They are doctors, nurses, respiratory therapists, and administrative workers, and they’ve shown up at 81 hospitals in 60 cities, in 19 states and the Navajo Nation.
 My husband is training to join them.
 As an internal-medicine resident at a Navy facility, he won’t be eligible to deploy until 2023 at the earliest, but these days he is frequently in close contact with contagious COVID patients.
 His colleagues are similarly exposed, especially the hospital nurses and attending physicians.
 We’ve spent the past 18 months watching our friends work impossibly hard at home, only to see many of them sent far away as the coronavirus spirals out of control in areas with low vaccination rates.
 It’s hard to avoid the feeling that, by refusing to do something as simple as getting a shot, people are taking advantage of the military community’s altruism.
 Families like Molly’s, and mine, want to serve our country and care for people in need.
 But deployments to help people who have decided not to help themselves or their communities—and who simultaneously claim to be patriots—can leave us feeling conflicted.